 The Village of Archbold Water Department services customers in Archbold, Elmira, Burlington, Pettisville, Ridgeville and Evansport.
 The Tiffin River serves as the raw water source for the Village.
 Raw water is pumped to two above-ground reservoirs located at the water treatment plant.

-The plant is manned 24 hours a day five days a week with flexible weekend operations.
-Currently on staff are two Class IV operators, two Class III operators, three Class I operators and two employees have Class II distribution license's.
+The plant is manned 18 hours a day five days a week with flexible weekend operations.
+Currently on staff are two Class IV operators, one Class III operator, three Class I operators and two employees have Class II distribution license's.

 In 1997, the Archbold Water Department was recognized by the Ohio EPA as an "Outstanding Water System" and received the Award of Excellence.